geon/ae/readme.md

 I think this is better separation of concern.
 Now we don't need those nested scopes.
 Let's un-nest them.

+`fetchUrl` returns a promise, so using it to map over an array produces a promise-of-an-array-of-promises. `Promise.all` turns it into a more manageable promise-of-an-array, that can in turn be mapped over with `saveToDisk`, and so on.

 ```js
 fetchListOfUrls
 	.then(JSON.parse)